 SightLab Dashboard

 A browsable, searchable interface for creating, discovering, launching, and managing SightLab projects, example scripts, apps, and more.
-Note: you can always click on the folder icon in the top right of the dashboard to access the SightLab2 folder and use the older workflow.
+Note: you can always click on the folder icon in the top right of the dashboard to access the SightLab2 folder.

 Getting Started